Michael I. Monus

 Michael I. "Mickey" Monus (born 1947) is the former president of Phar-Mor, Inc., founder of the World Basketball League and was an original owner of the Colorado Rockies, a Major League Baseball expansion team.
 Phar-Mor was a deep-discount drug and grocery retail chain that established a strong national presence before declaring bankruptcy in the early 1990s.
 Accused of perpetrating an embezzlement scheme behind one of the largest corporate frauds in US history, Monus was fired from the company and faced criminal charges.
+He would be convicted of 109 fraud related charges and serve 10 years of a 19½ year prison sentence.
 He was born in Youngstown, Ohio, which is where Phar-Mor was headquartered.

 Early years

 Monus was born into a prominent family on the north side of Youngstown, Ohio.
 His father, Nathan H. Monus (1921–2016), was a prominent businessman and the estranged younger brother of Mike Monus and Al B. Monus (1918–?).
 Mickey's mother, Frances Tamarkin Monus, was a housewife.
 Mickey attended the Rayen School and University School, a boys preparatory school in Shaker Heights, Ohio.
 He graduated from Babson College in Wellesley, Massachusetts.

 Monus returned to Youngstown, where he worked for a family business.
 His return coincided with the collapse of the community's core steel industry, and Monus became intrigued with the possibility of launching a retail enterprise whose operations stretched beyond the borders of his hometown.